 Students from Colegio Arenas bilingual school in the Spanish Canary Islands join us for the autumn and winter terms each year.
 Their residential base at Sulis Manor is in walking distance of Saint Gregory’s and means that they can quickly settle into the life of the College.

 The students usually join in with Year 7 and 8 classes, following a full English Curriculum whilst at the same time improving their English Language skills.

 The long placement means that they can also participate in school sports teams and performing arts activities after school.
 Colegio Arenas are rated in the top 100 Spanish Schools.

-For a number of years, Saint Gregory’s has been at the forefront of developing educational links with European schemes run by the European Union, firstly through Comenius Partnerships, and more recently the new Erasmus+ programme with current partner schools in Norway, Germany and Finland.
+For a number of years, Saint Gregory’s has been at the forefront of developing educational links with European schemes run by the European Union, firstly through Comenius Partnerships, and more recently the Erasmus+ programme.

 The long-term goal of these European-wide schemes is to develop students’ experience and understanding of different cultures and to prepare them for a world of work that is increasingly mobile.
 The European ‘vision’ offers the prospect of a better world through the experiences our students give and gain by taking part in these partnerships.